pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --nosub
     Disables any otherwise auto-selected internal subtitles (as e.g. the Matroska/mkv demuxer supports).
-Use ``--noautosub`` to disable the loading of external subtitle files.
+    Use ``--no-autosub`` to disable the loading of external subtitle files.

 --slang=<language code[,language code,...]>
     Specify a priority list of subtitle languages to use.
 Different container